-PHAR 1101 - INTRODUCTION TO PHARMACY PRACTICE I
+PHAR 1101 - INTRODUCTION TO PHARMACY PRACTICE I (1:0:1.25, F)

-Basic concepts and development of patient care skills for pharmacy practice; exposure to the role of the pharmacist in patient care settings; development of leadership skills for pharmacy practice; effective patient education and presentation skills; care of patients in pharmacy drug distribution and control systems; ethical practices of pharmacists.
-Discussions, observation and patient care experiences longitudinally throughout both semesters in the first professionl year; credit will be awarded in the SPRING semester.
+This introductory clerkship involves basic concepts and development of patient care skills for pharmacy practice, exposure to the role of the pharmacist in patient care settings, development of leadership skills for pharmacy practice, effective patient education and presentation skills, care of patients in pharmacy drug distribution and control systems, and ethical practices of pharmacists.
+Discussions, observation, and patient care experiences longitudinally throughout both Fall and Spring semesters in the first professionl year.
+Credit will be awarded in the SPRING semester.
+Requirements: Texas State Board of Pharmacy Intern-Trainee Licensure.
+Syllabus available.